jeffr058/ls_py101/lesson_03/assignment_05/question_10.md

 My prediction is that the comparison operator == will cause the second comparison to be True == id(c).
 If so, the output should be False.

 However, I think id(c) will return the same identifier as id(a) and id(b).

+# I was unfamiliar with chain comparisons, so my initial prediction was incorrect.
+But I was familiar enough with the concept of interning to have gotten it right if I looked at the comparison operators accurately.
 ```